-Strawberry Shortcake traditionally involves biscuits, cream and berries though there's nothing wrong with making it with say, doughnuts or red velvet.
+Strawberry Shortcake traditionally involves biscuits, cream and berries though there's nothing wrong with making it with say, doughnuts or red velvet cake.
 When strawberries are in season I support strawberry shortcake in all forms and this recipe is quite possibly the easiest strawberry shortcake ever.
 All you need are fresh strawberries, a bit of orange juice, graham crackers and homemade whipped cream.
 Strawberry shortcake desserts can easily veer into cloyingly sweet territory, but this version is low on added sugar, putting the natural sweetness of ripe, in-season berries center stage.
 Best of all, you can throw it together in a matter of minutes the night before you want to eat it.
 Just before serving, top it with freshly sliced strawberries.

 Because this recipe is so simple, it's only going to be as good as the ingredients you put into it.
 Make sure that your strawberries are sweet and ripe.
 For this recipe I used Whole Foods' 365 brand graham crackers (which came out on top in the SF Gate graham cracker taste test), though you're welcome to use whatever brand you prefer.
 The Whole Foods brand of graham crackers and the perhaps more traditional Nabisco Honey Grahams both weigh 14.4 ounces, and you will need nearly a full box, so look for a box with at least that many ounces of grahams.